PhD

 Research Theme: Community-based Climate Action: Evidence from Climate Villages towards a Circular Economy in Indonesia

-I am a PhD student at Graduate School of Innovation and Practice for Smart Society (SMASO).
+I am a PhD student at the Graduate School of Innovation and Practice for Smart Society (SMASO).
 I am also a JICA Scholarship awardee under the Knowledge Co-Creation Program (KCCP) on Climate Change Policy.
-My current research explores climate change mitigation from waste management perspective, particularly application of evidence-based policy making.
+My current research explores climate change mitigation from a waste management perspective, particularly the application of evidence-based policy making.

 In Indonesia, I serve at the Deputy of Climate Change and Carbon Governance, Ministry of Environment.
 I also a member of the Secretariat of the Global Environment Facility (GEF) Operational Focal Point (OFP) Indonesia, which coordinates GEF Projects to achieve Multilateral Environment Agreements (MEAs) targets, such as UNFCCC, UNCCD, CBD, and Minamata Convention.